Marohn-Group/mmodel/README.rst

 Modifiers can also be added to the whole model or a single node.

-To draw the graph or the underlying graph of the model
+To draw the graph or the underlying graph of the model:

 .. code-block:: python